 void foo(int a, float b)

 Method overriding means having two methods with the same arguments, but different implementations.
 One of them would exist in the parent class, while another will be in the derived, or child class.
-The @Override annotation, while not required, can be helpful to enforce proper overriding of a method at compile time.
+The

 void foo(double d) {